-According to the United States Census of 1910, Milwaukee is the only city of the first class; Superior is the only city of the second class; all other cities of the state belong to the third or fourth classes.
+According to the United States Census of 1920, Milwaukee is the only city of the first class; Racine and Kenosha are the only cities of the second class; eighteen of the remaining are in the third class; and all the other cities of the state belong to the fourth class.

 The City Government.
 The different classes of cities have much the same form of government.
 Differences exist only in so far as increased size and population make necessary.
 Each city performs all the functions of government-legislative, executive and judicial.
-In order that the people may be justly represented in the making of laws and greater efficiency be attached in the enforcement of the laws each city is divided into wards.
+In order that the people may be justly represented in the making of laws and greater efficiency be attained in the enforcement of the laws each city is divided into wards.

 The Officers.
 Each city has two classes of officers-elective and appointive.
 Cities of the second, third and fourth classes have the same elective officers.
-In each ward there are elected two aldermen, and a supervisor.
-And in the city as a whole there is elected a mayor, a treasurer, an assessor, and a comptroller, three or more justices of the peace, one or more constables as the council may determine.
-But a city council may, by a two-thirds vote, abolish the office of comptroller and require his duties to be performed by the other officers.
+In each ward there are elected one or two aldermen, and a supervisor.
+And in the city as a whole there is elected a mayor, a treasurer, a comptroller and three or more justices of the peace.1 But a city council may, by a two-thirds vote, abolish the office of comptroller and require his duties to be performed by the other officers.
 This has been very generally done.
+The duties are commonly performed by the city clerk.

 Election Day.
-In all cities the first Tuesday in April' is
+In all cities the first Tuesday in April2 is

-In cities of the first class, see Statutes for elective ward and city officers.
+1In cities of the first class, see Statutes for elective ward and city officers.
 2The city council, by a three-fourths vote, may change the date to the first Tuesday in March.
 This is rarely done.